Missing Semester Lecture 2 - Shell Tools and Scripting

 1 | foo=bar |

-Here is an example of a function that creates a directory and cd
+Here is an example of a function that creates a directory and cds into it:

 1 | mcd () { |